akashdeepdeb/kpcb-memory/README.md

-# kpcb-bluff-game
+# kpcb-memory
-Making a fun, terminal bluff card game for the kpcb application
+Making a fun, terminal, memory game for the kpcb app